jzielinski47/journify/README.md

 ## Functionalities

-user profiles containing various data (logins, passwords); public garage containing all the cars and showing only the ones people own in their dashboard section.
+- user profiles containing various data (logins, passwords);
+- public garage containing all the cars and showing only the ones the user owns in their dashboard section.

 ## Tech